Acute respiratory distress syndrome: Pathophysiology

 ARDS is a form of fluid accumulation in the lungs not explained by heart failure (noncardiogenic pulmonary edema).
 It is typically provoked by an acute injury to the lungs that results in flooding of the lungs' microscopic air sacs responsible for the exchange of gases such as oxygen and carbon dioxide with capillaries in the lungs.
-Additional common findings in ARDS include partial collapse of the lungs (atelectasis) and low levels of oxygen in the blood (hypoxemia).
+Additional common findings in ARDS include partial collapse of the alveoli (atelectasis) and low levels of oxygen in the blood (hypoxemia).
 The clinical syndrome is associated with pathological findings including pneumonia, eosinophilic pneumonia, cryptogenic organizing pneumonia, acute fibrinous organizing pneumonia, and diffuse alveolar damage (DAD).
 Of these, the pathology most commonly associated with ARDS is DAD, which is characterized by a diffuse inflammation of lung tissue.
 The triggering insult to the tissue usually results in an initial release of chemical signals and other inflammatory mediators secreted by local epithelial and endothelial cells.

 Neutrophils and some T-lymphocytes quickly migrate into the inflamed lung tissue and contribute in the amplification of the phenomenon.
 The typical histological presentation involves diffuse alveolar damage and hyaline membrane formation in alveolar walls.
 Although the triggering mechanisms are not completely understood, recent research has examined the role of inflammation and mechanical stress.

 One research group has reported that broncho-alveolar lavage fluid in later-stage ARDS often contains trichomonads, in an amoeboid form (i.e. lacking their characteristic flagellum) which makes them difficult to identify under the microscope.

 Diagnosis

 Diagnostic criteria

 Diagnostic criteria for ARDS have changed over time as understanding of the pathophysiology has evolved.
 The international consensus criteria for ARDS were most recently updated in 2012 and are known as the "Berlin definition".
-In addition to generally broadening the diagnostic thresholds, other notable changes from the prior 1994 consensus criteria include discouraging the term "acute lung injury," and defining grades of ARDS severity according to degree of decrease in the oxygen content of the blood.
+In addition to generally broadening the diagnostic thresholds, other notable changes from the prior 1994 consensus criteria include discouraging the term "acute lung injury", and defining grades of ARDS severity according to degree of decrease in the oxygen content of the blood.

 According to the 2012 Berlin definition, adult ARDS is characterized by the following: